bparanj/crystal/programming/iac/docs/basics/terms.md

 1. **Configuration Management**: Tools and practices for maintaining and managing the state of infrastructure in a desired, consistent configuration.
 Examples include Ansible, Chef, Puppet, and SaltStack.

 2. **Provisioning**: The process of setting up and configuring the infrastructure resources (servers, networks, storage, etc.) required for applications to run.
-Tools like Terraform, CloudFormation (AWS), and ARM templates (Azure) are commonly used for provisioning.
+Tools like Terraform, CloudFormation (AWS), and ARM templates (Azure) are  used for provisioning.

 3. **Declarative Configuration**: A method where the desired state of the infrastructure is specified, and the tooling automatically makes the necessary changes to achieve that state, without specifying how to do it.